roarbr/jbmirror/README.md

 https://plugins.jetbrains.com/plugins/list?pluginId=org.intellij.plugins.markdown

 How can you obtain this pluginXmlID from the markedplace web page?<br>

 Go to the plugin Version page in the markedplace.
 Click on the latest version and on the new web-page the 'id' should be presented.
 Example for the Markdown plugin version 212.5080.22:<br>
 https://plugins.jetbrains.com/plugin/7793-markdown/versions/stable/132494

 Returns:
 * XML metadata for this plugin.
-Containing among oth things: name, pluginXmlID, description, categories and all versions.
+Contains among other things: name, pluginXmlID, description, categories and all versions.

 ### Download latest plugin compatible with product and build number
-This URL will download latest version of a plugin that is compatible with the product and build version:<br>
+This URL will download the latest version of a plugin that is compatible with the product and build version:<br>
 https://plugins.jetbrains.com/pluginManager?action=download&id=org.intellij.plugins.markdown&build=CL-212.5284.51

 Can also download a given version of a plugin: